hack4impact-uiuc/kiva-portfolio-tool/backend/README.md

 ###box api document
 This [Box api document](https://developer.box.com/reference) has all the endpoints described for your own box integration.

+## Email Notification Setup

+The email notifications are sent using the Gmail SMTP server.
+If you do not have a G Suite account with a custom domain, you can only send 100 emails/day; otherwise, it is unlimited.

+If you want to use your own Gmail account to send emails, follow [these steps](https://u.expressionengine.com/article/using-gmail-smtp-to-send-emails-from-your-website) up to " to set up your account.
+Then,

 ## Postgres Setup

 Follow the instructions for your operating system's setup in the [Flask Boilerplate Wiki](https://github.com/tko22/flask-boilerplate/wiki).